CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 For projects with multiple maintainers, one option is an email alias that forwards to the maintainers who handle security issues.

 Some software repositories like GitHub [\[1\]](#references-and-notes) (Github-Sec-Advisory) or GitLab support reporting security advisories confidentially.
+You may still want to specify an alternative email address for users without access to GitHub or GitLab.

 ## The format of the security policy